devblackops/watchmen/docs/functions/Help-TestType.md

 }
 ```

-Teslls Watchmen to only execute 'Comprehensive' tests within the 'MyAppOVF' module.
+Tells Watchmen to only execute 'Comprehensive' tests within the 'MyAppOVF' module.

 ## PARAMETERS